Humor-Research/Humor-detection/task_9/README.md

 # Task 9

 This task trains and evaluates Naive Bayes models on the existing humor datasets.
-The evaluation metrics F1 score, recall, precision and accuracy.
+The evaluation metrics include F1 score, recall, precision and accuracy.

 **Part 1**